Degree type(s): Concentration; Master's

-Location(s): Online; Alexandria, MN; Billings, MT; Bismarck, ND; Dickinson, ND; Fargo, ND; Grand Forks AFB, ND; Watford City, ND
+Location(s): Online; Billings, MT; Bismarck, ND; Fargo, ND; Grand Forks AFB, ND; Watford City, ND

-Tailor your MBA degree or MS in Business degree to a career in project management by adding this 3-course concentration.
+Tailor your MBA, MS in Business, or MPA degree to a career in project management by adding this three-course concentration.
 In the Project Management concentration at the University of Mary, you will learn to be a skilled project manager who can execute projects on time and on budget in any industry, while gaining essential leadership and communication skills.

-The University of Mary is the only university in North Dakota recognized by the Project Management Institute (PMI™), and graduates of the program receive 700 hours towards their certification in Project Management (PMP).
+The University of Mary is the only university in North Dakota recognized by the Project Management Institute (PMI®), and graduates of the program receive 700 hours towards their certification in Project Management (PMP®).

 Project Management Concentration Highlights

-- Earn your MBA degree or MS in Business degree with a concentration in Project Management in our convenient and affordable online degree program, or in a blended format of online and evening classes that meet one night per week.
+Earn your graduate business degree with a concentration in Project Management in our convenient and affordable online degree program, or in a blended format of online and evening classes that meet one night per week.